-VMotion moves a virtual machine's state and configuration to another host while the machine's disks remain in the same location on shared storage.
-VMotion is fully supported for both Agent for VMware (Virtual Appliance) and the virtual machines being backed up by the agent.
-Migration of either the virtual appliance or a machine can take place during backup.
+vMotion moves a virtual machine's state and configuration to another host while the machine's disks remain in the same location on shared storage.

+- vMotion of Agent for VMware (Virtual Appliance) is not supported and is disabled. - vMotion of a virtual machine is disabled during a backup.
+Backups will continue to run after the migration is completed.

-Storage VMotion
+Storage vMotion